Lawmakers warned for excessive drinking during legislative sessions

 “There are lines you cannot cross,” Ritter said.
 “If somebody ever left this building and injured somebody or themselves, I can’t even begin to think about what those consequences would be and I don’t want them to happen on our watches in leadership.”

-Ritter‘s warning were first reported by a Hartford Courant columnist.
+Ritter‘s warnings were first reported by a Hartford Courant columnist.

 “It is different,” Ritter said of this year’s session.
 “I don’t think that that’s what I would say caused it.
 It’s different here because there’s a lot less people, quite frankly, which we did for COVID … But when you have very few people around and you have a lot of idle time and the ability to vote from your office, yeah, that probably has contributed to it a little bit, I think that’s fair to say.”